Happy nonprofit, happy donors

 Creating a healthy environment

 What is your nonprofit doing to promote self-care and workplace wellness?
-If you need help in this area, try out a few of the below ways to create a healthier and happier environment at your organization.
+If you need help in this area, try out a few of the below ways to create a healthier and happier environment for your organization.
 Your employees will thank you and your donations are likely to increase.
 Trust us, it’s worth the investment.

 1. Provide paid time off, if possible.
 For some employees, unpaid vacation is something they cannot afford to take.
-Not only does paid vacation offer much needed rest and relaxation for your employees, it also keeps you competitive with what other companies may offer.
+Not only does paid vacation offer much-needed rest and relaxation for your employees, it also keeps you competitive with what other companies may offer.

 2. Allow longer lunch breaks to encourage exercise or activities that will relieve stress.